Potluck Discussion: Ideal Mental States, Mixing Energy Systems, and Memorable Failures

 Trevor Connor 01:03

-All right.
-As you can tell, we are off to a wonderful start.
-This is a potluck episode.
-Unscripted, I have not brought research I’m still terrified.
-So we are here with Rob pickles and grant colicky and yeah Can we get this train back on the
+All right, as you can tell, we are off to a wonderful start.
+This is a potluck episode – unscripted, I have not brought research – I’m still terrified.
+So we are here with Rob Pickels and Grant Holicky and – yeah, can we get this train back on the tracks?

-track?
-No probably not.
-It is my happy place this is like I come down here for regular episode.
-I’m getting a hard time and I have notes.
-I don’t have a computer.
-I don’t have all this stuff.
-I’m watching pickles closes laptop right now.
-I feel so just content.
+No, probably not.
+It is – this is my happy place.
+This is like – I come down here for regular episode, I’m getting a hard time, I don’t have notes, I don’t have a computer, I don’t have all this stuff.
+I’m watching Pickels close his laptop right now – I feel so, just, content.

 Rob Pickels 01:36

-I have the odd man out because I actually prepared for this last night he walks in.
-He’s like, What are we talking about?
-Again,
+I am the odd man out because I actually prepared for this last night.

 Rob Pickels 01:45